 • Hypotonic: Used to treat dehydration from metabolic acidosis, diabetic ketoacidosis, and hypernatremia, which occurs when sodium levels are too high.
 Hypotonic solutions lead to water moving from extracellular fluid to intracellular fluid — from the space outside of your cells to the space inside.
 This process is due to the lower quantity of solutes in the solution when compared to blood plasma.

-• Hypertonic: Used to treat hyponatremia, a condition where your body is sodium-deficient.
-Hypertonic solutions contain higher amounts of solutes and cause fluid to travel from your cells to intravascular spaces — spaces inside blood vessels.
+• Hypertonic: This is used to treat hyponatremia, a condition in which the body is sodium-deficient.
+Hypertonic solutions contain higher amounts of solutes and cause fluid to travel from cells to intravascular spaces, which are spaces inside blood vessels.

 • Isotonic: This is the most common type of IV fluid.
-Used for electrolyte loss caused by diarrhea, vomiting, or other methods of rapid fluid loss, as well as general electrolyte imbalances.
-Isotonic solutions contain a near-qual amount of solutes when compared to blood plasma, meaning it supply fluid to both extracellular and intracellular spaces.
+They are used for electrolyte loss caused by diarrhea, vomiting, or other methods of rapid fluid loss, as well as general electrolyte imbalances.
+Isotonic solutions contain a near-equal amount of solutes when compared to blood plasma, meaning they supply fluid to both extracellular and intracellular spaces.

 • Prevention of dry mouth.